 Big Ideas in Early Learning offers a one-of-a-kind experience, drawing together professionals from various disciplines in the field of early childhood education for a 3.5 day exploration of the Big Ideas that bring them together in their work.

-The Big Ideas in Early Learning summer institute is open to teachers (preschool through second grade), teacher assistants, school/center administrators, and classroom coaches.
+The Big Ideas in Early Learning summer institute is open to teachers of early childhood, teacher assistants, school/center administrators, and classroom coaches.

 When participants register, they will choose one learning track.
 They will meet with this track each day of the event.
 If a participant's desired track is marked as FULL, please choose another track.